GirijaSankar61/GirijaSankar61/README.md

 Hi, I'm Girija Sankar Panda,

-I am also an open-source enthusiast and maintainer.
+I am an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.